A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Post-buckling analysis: ``Lyapunov-Schmidt-Koiter'' approach

 For most of the stability problems in nonlinear elasticity, the analytical solution of the stability condition is extremely difficult.
 Furthermore, even the existence of a solution is not assured.
 Beginning with the pioneering work by Koiter \cite{koiter1945}, the asymptotic expansion technique that follows the Lyapunov-Schmidt decomposition has become a powerful tool to analyze the bifurcation and the (initial) post-bifurcation of perfect or imperfect systems \cite{van2009wt, budiansky1974theory, triantafyllidis2011stability, hutchinson1970postbuckling, Casciaro2005, koiter1981elastic, simitses1986buckling, triantafyllidis1992stability, peek1993postbuckling, cedolin2010stability}.
 This procedure of the analysis of stability is known as the ``Lyapunov-Schmidt-Koiter'' approach. \\

 In this tutorial, we will go through the basic idea of the ``Lyapunov-Schmidt-Koiter'' approach and then incorporate it into the post-buckling analysis of a dielectric elastomer by simple examples.
-Though the ``Lyapunov-Schmidt-Koiter'' approach has been fruitfully applied to study the initial post-bifurcation stage and investigate purely mechanical instability, only a few works \cite{pampolini2013continuum} have reported the use of the LSK approach in a post-bifurcated solution of the electromechanical coupling problem. \\
+Through the ``Lyapunov-Schmidt-Koiter'' approach is fruitfully applied to study the initial post-bifurcation stage and investigate the purely mechanical instability, only a few works \cite{pampolini2013continuum} have reported the use of the LSK approach in a post-bifurcated solution of the electromechanical coupling problem. \\

-We consider the case of only one generalized state variable $u$ of a 1D system $\Omega^1 = \{x \in \mathbb R: 0 \le x \le l \}$, i.e., $u \in \mathcal C^2 ([0, l]; \mathbb R^n)$.
+We just consider the case of only one generalized state variable $u$ of a 1D system $\Omega^1 = \{x \in \mathbb R: 0 \le x \le l \}$, i.e., $u \in \mathcal C^2 ([0, l]; \mathbb R^n)$.
 For example, $u$ can be the displacement of deformable solid.\footnote{In electrostatics of deformable media, there are always two state variables: one corresponds to the deformation and the other corresponds to the electric quantity (the electric displacement \cite{suo2008nonlinear}, the electric field \cite{dorfmann2005nonlinear} or the polarization \cite{liu2014energy}).
 However, the central idea of the LSK approach for multiple state variables is the same.
 Accordingly, for simplicity, we illustrate with just one generalized state variable $u$.} Thus, the potential energy $\mathcal P$ of the system is a functional of $u: [0, l] \to \mathbb R^n$.
 In addition, $\mathcal P$ depends on the load parameter applied to the system.
 Here we assume the load parameter is a single scalar variable $\lambda \in \mathbb R$ that corresponds to the work done by the external load.
 The potential energy of the conservative system can be written as

 At a given load parameter $\lambda \in \mathbb R$, an equilibrium state $u: [0, l] \to \mathbb R^n$ requires that

 for all kinematically admissible variations $\delta u \in \mathcal C^2 ([0, l]; \mathbb R^n)$. \\